 Do you have a car, truck, boat, RV, motor home, motorcycle, or off road vehicle that would like to donate and receive a tax-deduction?
 Cars 4 Causes is the perfect way to directly support SDOF!

 Click here for more information

-The Oceans Benefit is SDOF’s annual gala for community members to join us to reflect on SDOF’s accomplishments in the last year, look forward to the next and present the Roger Revelle Award to a deserving recipient.
+The Sustainable Seafood Gala is SDOF’s annual gala for community members to join us to reflect on SDOF’s accomplishments in the last year, look forward to the next and present the Roger Revelle Award to a deserving recipient.

 Each year, SDOF seeks to host this event at a unique location, with attractions and music, a cocktail hour and a sumptuous dinner at a reasonable price.
 The evening is filled with entertainments of all sorts and is always fun and enjoyable, never “stuffy” or dull!